google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 </table>

-On mobile (apart from Opera on Android) play() and pause() don't work unless called in response to user action, such as clicking a button: see the
+On mobile (apart from Opera on Android) play() and pause() don't work unless called in response to user action, such as clicking a button: see the {% link_sample _code/scripted.html %}demo{% endlink_sample %}.
-<a href="_code/scripted.html" title="Scripted playback in response to button tap or click">demo</a>.
 (Likewise, playback can't be initiated for content such as embedded YouTube videos.)

 #### Events